Galactik Football

-Galactik Football is an animated television series produced by Gaumont Alphanim that mixes conventional 2D animation with 3D computer graphics.
+Galactik Football is an animated television series created by Augias Imaginaction and co-produced by Gaumont-Alphanim, France 2 (seasons 1–2) and Telegael (season 3) in association with Audi'Art, Welkin (season 1), Hosem (season 1), LuxAnimation (season 1), Jetix Europe (seasons 1–2), Carloon (season 2), Europool (season 2) and DQ Entertainment (season 3) with the participation of Gulli (season 3) and Disney XD (season 3).
+The series mixes conventional 2D animation with 3D computer graphics.
 It originally aired from 3 June 2006 to 27 October 2011.

-In the universe of Galactik Football, the inhabited worlds of the Zaelion Galaxy compete in Galactik Football, a sport analogous to association football, but played seven to a side.
-The game is complicated by the addition of the Flux, a magical energy which enhances a player's attributes such as speed, strength, and agility, or grants special powers such as teleportation.
+Galactik Football is set in the far future, where the inhabited worlds of the Zaelion Galaxy compete in Galactik Football, a sport analogous to association football, but played seven to a side.
+The game is complicated by the addition of the Flux, a cosmic energy that enhances a player's attributes such as speed, strength, and agility, or grants special powers such as teleportation.
 The story follows the fate of an inexperienced Galactik Football team, the Snow Kids, as they aim to compete in and win the Galactik Football Cup.